babel/babel/README.md

   // See `blacklist` for naming scheme.
   whitelist: [],

-  // Append source map and comment to bottom of returned output.
+  // If truthy, adds a `map` property to returned output.
+  // If set to "comment", the sourceMappingURL directive is added at the bottom
   sourceMap: false,

-  // Returns an object `{ code: "", map: {} }` instead of an appended string.
-  sourceMapObject: false,

   // Filename for use in errors etc.
   filename: "unknown",